-As a building design progresses through the planning process, increasingly more aspects of the design become fixed.
-Accordingly, the opportunity for building LCA to guide the design towards lower environmental impacts reduces.
-Therefore, more credits are available for building LCA submission before an application for planning consent which includes external material or product specifications.
+An application for planning consent can fix aspects of the design very significantly, depending on the information included.
+The opportunity for building LCA to guide the design towards lower environmental impacts reduces as a consequence.
+More credits are, therefore, available for a building LCA submission at ‘concept design’ stage (which must be made before an application for planning consent has been submitted that includes information on external products or materials).